Piscescup/PiscesCup-Develop-Lib/README.md

 }
 ```

-Below is an example of the static method `getAllTagsProviderFactory()`:
+Below is an example of the static method `allTagProviderFactories()`:
 ```java
 public class PiscesCupDevelopLibDataGenerator
     implements DataGeneratorEntrypoint